MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/error-0x800706ba-certificate-enrollment.md

 #### Error 1

-> "An error occurred whilst enrolling for a certificate.
+> An error occurred whilst enrolling for a certificate.
 The certificate request could not be submitted to the certification authority.
-> Url: CertServ.contoso.com\MyPKI
+> Url: \<certificate server FQDN\>\\MyPKI
 > Error: The RPC server is unavailable.
 0x800706ba (WIN32: 1322 RPC_S_SERVER_UNAVAILABLE)

 #### Error 2